atok624/Budget-App/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-## 📖 SmartSaver<a name="about-project"></a>
+## 📖 Budget-App<a name="about-project"></a>
-Budget Mate: Web app for personal finance management.
+Budget App: Web app for personal finance management.
 Set budgets, track spending in categories like groceries, transportation, and entertainment.
-Make informed financial decisions for a balanced budget. 💰💼
+Make informed financial decisions for a balanced budget.

 ## 🛠 Built With <a name="built-with"></a>